piojanu/resume-website/content/authors/piojanu/_index.md

 Those are some of the questions that a lot of people ask.
 I hope science and space exploration will give us answers.
 Nonetheless, sending humans to explore distant worlds would be risky and very costly.

 I'm working on artificial intelligence.
 I want to distill human intelligence into lasting form to explore further than ever before and represent us, humanity, among the stars.
-That being said, I'm a little worried that AI may not be about to cross the border of consciousness.
+That being said, I'm a little worried that AI may not be able to cross the border of consciousness.

 Scientists see Deep Reinforcement Learning as a path to Artificial General Intelligence because of how it mirrors human learning by exploring and receiving feedback from the environment.
 At the moment, I research planning and learning methods that make use of complex non-linear function approximators, known as Deep Neural Networks.